 What’s all this other information in my responses?

 When you download your responses as an XLSX or CSV file you’ll notice some extra columns in the sheet.
 These contain some useful pieces of information:

 - Start Date: indicates the date and time when the respondent accessed the typeform link.

 - Submit Date: indicates the date and time when the respondent submitted their responses.

 - Network ID: a randomly-generated string of characters unique to the IP address of the respondent.
 This Network ID is unique to the IP from which the response was collected.
 It can be used to detect and filter out duplicates.
-Note that it is not the actual IP address of the respondent, although we use the IP address to generate this ID.
+We don’t store respondent IP addresses, although we use the IP address to generate this ID.
 If several respondents connect through the same network or WiFi, they’ll have the same generated Network ID.
 On the other hand, if a single person is filling in your typeforms from different locations (therefore different networks) a different Network ID will be associated with each of their submissions.

 Be careful when editing your typeform